You know those super chunky knit blankets you’ve seen all over the internet that sell online for $300-$600 dollars?

 The smaller the needle, the tighter the knit, and that means the more yarn you need to purchase.

-**Pick the method that works best for you and follow that knitter’s or yarn makers instructions!**
+**Pick the method and chunky knitting yarn that works best for you and follow that knitter’s or yarn makers instructions!**

 Madi and I used to knit scarves together years ago and a mother-daughter hobby, we got busy as she got older and her hobbies changed.
-Once we both saw this amazing easy knit blanket on the internet, it’s made us interested in knitting again!
-We haven’t yet knit our cozy winter blankets, but I wanted to share my research on the BEST tutorials and tips out there by the knitting experts!
+Once we both saw this amazing easy knit blanket on the internet, it’s made us obsessed with knitting again!

 - 10 Must Have’s for the Chunky Knit Yarn Lover